Being Positive In Today’s Retail Landscape

 Authentically positive people inside the retail industry are rare – most retailer leaders and team members walk around with a “negativity bias“.
 It is an unfortunate but very real trait we encounter in most of our retail coworkers and team members.
 One of my greatest challenges last year was really trying to turn around this propensity of people to possess a dangerous and overwhelming sensitivity to unpleasant or negative thoughts, comments, and/or news.

 Research shows that because we tend to favor the negative over the positive feelings/memories that we have to have a ratio of five positive events to one negative to maintain a healthy “balance”.
-Given the current retail industry environment – we experience a barrage of negative information and news coming at us about our industry [especially those of us involved – primarily – in bring and mortar retail] – so toxic people are the overwhelming population inside our industry right now.
+Given the current retail industry environment – we experience a barrage of negative information and news coming at us about our industry [especially those of us involved – primarily – in brick and mortar retail] – so toxic people are the overwhelming population inside our industry right now.
 There is certainly more uncertainty and question about what our evolving industry will look like this year and over the next few years – than answers, at this point in time.
 We see these challenges and changes every day and we use “it” to excuse our results, negative attitudes, and performance issues.

 Personally – I am extremely excited and encouraged about the evolution we are experiencing in our industry.
 Retail executives who refuse to adapt to the new retail industry will continue to find themselves obsolete – whereas…retailers who aren’t consumed with hubris and retail history will create new, vivid, and exciting brand propositions and customer experiences.
 Brick and mortar retail isn’t going anywhere for the brands and leaders who are willing to develop, learn, and grow with the fast-paced and exciting incarnations of retail.